Naught0/asyncurban/docs/index.rst

 Welcome to asyncurban's documentation!
 ======================================

-asyncurban is an asynchronous library which can be used to access UrbanDictionar word data easily.
+asyncurban is an asynchronous library which can be used to access UrbanDictionary word data easily.
 It provides a convenient layer of abstraction over the raw UrbanDictionary API.

 Installation
 ------------